muritane/agent-theory/README.md

 ### 4.1 Definition

 An interface specifies:

 - admissible inputs and outputs,
 - sequencing and timing constraints,
-- error tolerance,
+- precision and error tolerance,
 - scope and version constraints.

-Interfaces include execution, observation, representation, and coordination mechanisms.
+Interfaces include execution, perception, representation, communication, and coordination mechanisms.

 ---

-### 4.2 Authorization vs Correctness
+### 4.2 Authorization vs. Correctness

 Interface authorization concerns **syntactic conformance**, not semantic correctness.

-Actions may be authorized yet globally incorrect or harmful.
+Actions may be authorized yet globally incorrect, unsafe, or harmful.

 ---

-## 5. Cognition (Structural View)
+## 5. Conditional State Expansion and Retraction

-Cognition is treated structurally as the maintenance and revision of **executable representations** that keep viability-preserving actions reachable under uncertainty.
+### 5.1 Conditional Expansion

+Agents do not operate over a fixed state space.
+Instead, they maintain a **baseline viable state** and may temporarily expand internal degrees of freedom to:

+- hold unresolved distinctions,
+- simulate alternatives,
+- perform computation or coordination.

-Abstraction is unavoidable and trades:
+Such expansion is conditional and costly.
-- flexibility for efficiency,
-- adaptability for scale,
-- optionality for stability.

 ---

+### 5.2 Retraction and Collapse

+Expanded state must be **safely retractable** before:

+- irreversible commitments dominate outcomes,
+- interfaces fail,
+- resource dissipation overwhelms correction.

+Failure to retract reallocates loss to external systems or terminates viability.

+Conditional expansion and retraction are not optional design patterns; they are structurally required to delay irreversible collapse.

+---

+## 6. Cognition (Structural View)

+Cognition is treated structurally as the maintenance, expansion, and collapse of **executable representations** that preserve future actionability under uncertainty.

+Abstraction trades:
+- precision for latency,
+- optionality for stability,
+- flexibility for robustness.

+Approximation is not epistemic laziness but a structural response to bounded interfaces and time.

+---

-## 6. Viability
+## 7. Viability

-### 6.1 Agent-Local Viability
+### 7.1 Agent-Local Viability

-An agent is viable over a horizon *H* if critical interfaces required for:
+An agent is viable over horizon *H* if critical interfaces required for:

 - execution,
 - feedback,
 - coordination,
 - redesign,

 remain executable throughout *H*.

-Loss of a critical interface collapses agent-local viability, regardless of intent.
+Loss of a critical interface collapses agent-local viability regardless of intent or correctness.

 ---

-### 6.2 Criticality and Discoverability
+### 7.2 Criticality and Discoverability

 Interface criticality is often:

 - context-dependent,
-- revealed only after failure,
+- revealed only post-failure,
 - difficult to identify under bounded foresight.

 Such misidentification is structurally unavoidable.

 ---

-## 7. Feedback and Time
+## 8. Feedback, Time, and Fast Safety Loops

 Feedback loops are viable only if they close before:

-- irreversible commitments dominate outcomes,
+- irreversible damage dominates outcomes,
-- resource dissipation exceeds correction capacity,
+- resource loss exceeds correction capacity,
 - representational drift overwhelms redesign reachability.

-Waiting is itself an action that preserves current interfaces while consuming time.
+When the time required for deliberative computation exceeds the available feedback window, **fast safety loops become structurally mandatory**.

+Fast safety loops:
+- operate on minimal state,
+- sacrifice nuance and optimality,
+- collapse ambiguity early,
+- prioritize interface preservation.

+These loops exist not by convention, but because under irreversible dynamics **thinking too slowly is fatal**.

 ---

-## 8. Representational Meaning (Operational)

-Representations are treated as meaningful **relative to an agent and a scale** if they:
-- reduce action-relevant uncertainty,
-- support interface-constrained redesign,
-- preserve or expand reachable viable actions.

-Meaning is therefore not intrinsic and may differ across scales or horizons.
+## 9. Distinction Management and Intelligence

+### 9.1 Minimum Viable Distinctions

+Intelligence is not the accumulation of distinctions, but the ability to:

+- apply appropriate transformations (sorting, reduction, approximation, extraction),
+- at the right scale,
+- for the right horizon,

+so as to preserve the **minimum set of distinctions that remain actionable across future interfaces**.

 ---

+### 9.2 Horizon-Weighted Collapse

+Distinctions must be weighted by:

+- how long they must persist,
+- which interfaces they must survive,
+- how costly their retention is under irreversibility.

+Premature canonicalization can be as destructive as insufficient abstraction.

+---

-## 9. Continuity Externalization and Loss
+## 10. Continuity Externalization and Loss Allocation

-### 9.1 Externalization of Continuity
+### 10.1 Externalization of Continuity

 Long-horizon persistence often requires externalization via:

 - shared representations,
 - tools and infrastructure,
-- population-level replacement mechanisms.
+- population-level replacement,
+- institutional memory.

-Population-level continuity frequently depends on agent replaceability.
+Continuity frequently depends on replaceability rather than agent permanence.

 ---

-### 9.2 Loss Allocation
+### 10.2 Loss Allocation

-Under irreversible action and bounded redesign, loss is unavoidable.
+Under irreversible dynamics and bounded redesign, loss is unavoidable.

-Loss is redistributed across agents, populations, and artifacts according to:
+Loss is distributed across agents, populations, and artifacts according to:

 - replaceability,
 - recovery speed,
-- coupling to preserved continuity.
+- coupling to preserved interfaces.

 Interfaces determine how loss propagates.

 ---

-## 10. Structural (Topological) Reasoning
+## 11. Structural (Topological) Reasoning

-Under bounded articulation, agents often cannot retain metric detail.
+Under bounded articulation, agents cannot retain full metric detail.

 What remains robust under abstraction includes:

 - reachability relations,
 - connectivity and disconnection,
 - bottlenecks and redundancy,
 - failure cuts.

-This framework treats such **structural relations** as primary objects of reasoning.
-Formal topological invariants are not specified here and remain open for future work.
+Architectural patterns such as layering, modularity, and abstraction persist because they preserve these structural relations under collapse.

+Architecture appears inevitable, not conventional, because only certain structures survive irreversible constraint.

 ---

-## 11. Open Problems and Directions
+## 12. Open Problems and Directions

 This framework leaves unresolved:

-- formal definitions of viability orderings,
+- formal viability orderings,
-- independence and redundancy among constraints,
-- comparative predictions relative to control theory or resilience engineering,
+- tradeoffs between expansion cost and collapse timing,
-- identification of invariant structures under interface redesign.
+- invariant structures under interface redesign,
+- connections to entropy production and thermodynamic limits.

-These are explicitly deferred.
+These are deferred.

 ---

-## 12. Conclusion
+## 13. Conclusion

 This document presents a **structural framework** for reasoning about bounded agents under irreversibility, finite feedback, and interface constraints.
+It explains why abstraction, approximation, layered control, and fast safety loops are not stylistic choices but **necessary consequences of causal structure**.

-It aims to unify known limitations into a coherent vocabulary, not to replace existing theories.
-Its value lies in organizing constraints and clarifying where continuity must be externalized and loss absorbed when agent-local correction is infeasible.
+The framework does not replace existing theories.
+Its value lies in clarifying why certain architectures recur across domains, where loss must occur, and how viability is preserved when agent-local correction is infeasible.

 ---